 - Dinner – Green salad, baked sweet potato, and roasted broccoli

-Here are some juice and smoothie recipes that you can use during the liquid detox:
+Here are some juice and smoothie recipes you can use during the liquid detox:

-If you’ve been looking for a way to boost your metabolism and reduce bloating, then you’re in luck!
 The grapefruit smoothie comes packed with lots of nutrients that’ll leave you feeling good in no time.
-Here is how you make it:
+Here’s how to make it:

 Ingredients: